Eudenice Palaruan: Career

 Palaruan started taking his first major steps in his career at an early age.
-In his teenage years, he joined the Philippine Madrigal Singers where he eventually became assistant choirmaster.
+In his teenage years, he joined the Philippine Madrigal Singers, eventually becoming an assistant choirmaster.
 He also performed under Dr. Joel Navarro with the Ateneo College Glee Club where he also became assistant conductor and, from 1991 to 1994, served as music director.

 From 1991 to 1993, he taught at the music department at Sta Isabel College.

-He became faculty member at the Asian Institute of Liturgy and Music (AILM) from 1990 to 1993, and 1998 to 2004 when he also handled the AILM Chorale – Asian Ensemble.
+He became a faculty member at the Asian Institute of Liturgy and Music (AILM) from 1990 to 1993 and 1998 to 2004 when he also handled the AILM Chorale – Asian Ensemble.

 In 1992, he joined the World Youth Choir when the group performed in an Olympic Gala at the 1992 Summer Olympics in Barcelona, Spain.

-During his years in Germany, he also served as music director at the Baptist Church in Spandau Berlin, Germany (1995 to 1998).

-From 1999 to 2004, he served as the choir director of the Chancel Choir of the 7000-member Greenhills Christian Fellowship in Ortigas Center, Pasig.

-In 2004, he was appointed as principal conductor of the San Miguel Master Chorale, the Philippines' first professional choir.
+In 2004, he was appointed principal conductor of the San Miguel Master Chorale, the Philippines' first professional choir.
 Under his direction, the choir performed at the 7th World Symposium on Choral Music (2005) in Kyoto, Japan.
 In the same critically acclaimed performance, the San Miguel Master Chorale also premiered Palaruan's compositions Gapas and Infaag of a Pundayaw (Praise) series.